 This is my review of Zipcar where I will answer all the questions I myself had before I signed up for a Zipcar membership so you won’t have to wander.
 In my opinion, Zipcar is the best car rental service if you need a car to run quick errands and to haul stuffs from A to B, or go on short trips within 180 miles.
 Here’s why.

 The referral credit can be spent on your Zipcar rides, even the first ride!
-When you sign up using that referral link, both you and I will receive $25 Zipcar credits each.
+When you sign up using that referral code, both you and I will receive $25 Zipcar credits each.

 What Makes Zipcar Different?

 There are so many unique aspects to Zipcar that its competitors seem to miss.
 For instance, a Zipcar can be picked up and delivered at any time of the day 24 hrs 7 days of week.
 Compare that freedom to Enterprise, where you have to deposit their cars during their business hours.
 Zipcar is also significantly cheaper than its competitors if you rent for few hours, since most cars go for $8/hr AND it includes insurance + gas.
 If you rent for entire day, or multiple days – then all car rental services cost approximately the same.